dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ```

 If the bound is non-nullable, then the type parameter is also non-nullable.
 This
-means you have the restrictions of non-nullable types&mdash;you can't leave
+means you have the restrictions of non-nullable types—you can't leave
 fields and variables uninitialized.
 The example class here must have a
 constructor that initializes the fields.